rqlite/rqlite.io/content/en/docs/Guides/data-integrity/_index.md

 ## Database state after snapshot reap

-After rqlite merges previously snapshotted SQLite data, it runs SQLite's [`PRAGMA integrity_check`](https://sqlite.org/pragma.html#pragma_integrity_check) against the resulting database.
-The check walks the database's internal structure: B-trees, indexes, and page references.
+After rqlite merges previously snapshotted SQLite data, it runs SQLite's [`PRAGMA quick_check`](https://sqlite.org/pragma.html#pragma_quick_check) against the resulting database.
+The check walks most of the database's internal structure: B-trees and page references.
 A failure causes rqlite to log the error and refuse to proceed with the new state.

-`PRAGMA integrity_check` is a structural check.
+`PRAGMA quick_check` is a structural check.
 It detects malformed pages, broken indexes, and similar damage, but it does not detect every form of bitrot.
 A flipped bit inside a column value that leaves the surrounding page structure intact will pass the check.

 ## What rqlite does not check